OpenEvalProject/evals/manuscripts/elife-35946/v2/manuscript.md

 ## Results

-## Preparation of an A2AR-GS complex
+### Preparation of an A2AR-GS complex

 In this work, we used a construct of A2AR that contained thioredoxin at the N-terminus of the receptor (Nehmé et al., 2017).
 This was originally designed with a rigid linker between the thioredoxin and the receptor to generate a large hydrophilic surface to A2AR to improve crystallisation, although this proved unsuccessful.
 The presence of thioredoxin did not significantly affect the pharmacology of A2AR, as assessed by determination of its apparent KD for the inverse agonist ZM241385 or in agonist shift assays (Figure 1).
 It could also be purified to homogeneity and coupled effectively to both mini-GS (Nehmé et al., 2017) and to the heterotrimer containing mini-GS, β1, γ2 and Nb35 (Figure 1).
 Detergent-solubilised A2AR coupled to the heterotrimer had a molecular weight (excluding the detergent micelle of LMNG) of approximately 135 kDa (Nehmé et al., 2017).

 ![Figure 1.](https://cdn.elifesciences.org/articles/35946/elife-35946-fig1-v2.jpg)

-**Figure 1.:** 2AR.(a) Saturation binding of the inverse agonist 3H-ZM241385 to A2AR constructs gave the following apparent KDs: A2AR (circles), 0.5 ± 0.1 nM; TrxA-A2AR (squares), 0.8 ± 0.2 nM. (b) Competition binding curves measuring the displacement of 3H-ZM241385 with increasing concentrations of NECA gave the following Kis for NECA; A2AR (filled circles), 1.0 ± 0.5 µM; A2AR + mini-GS (open circles, dashed line), 2.6 ± 1.8 nM; TrxA-A2AR (filled squares), 1.1 ± 0.4 µM; TrxA-A2AR + mini-GS (open squares, dashed line), 1.8 ± 1.2 nM.
-Data plotted are the average from two independent experiments performed in duplicate with error bars shown as the SD.10.7554/eLife.35946.003Figure 1—source data 1.
+**Figure 1.:** (a) Saturation binding of the inverse agonist 3H-ZM241385 to A2AR constructs gave the following apparent KDs: A2AR (circles), 0.5 ± 0.1 nM; TrxA-A2AR (squares), 0.8 ± 0.2 nM. (b) Competition binding curves measuring the displacement of 3H-ZM241385 with increasing concentrations of NECA gave the following Kis for NECA; A2AR (filled circles), 1.0 ± 0.5 µM; A2AR + mini-GS (open circles, dashed line), 2.6 ± 1.8 nM; TrxA-A2AR (filled squares), 1.1 ± 0.4 µM; TrxA-A2AR + mini-GS (open squares, dashed line), 1.8 ± 1.2 nM.
+Data plotted are the average from two independent experiments performed in duplicate with error bars shown as the SD.

-## The impact of the Volta Phase Plate on the cryo-EM A2AR-G-protein complex map
+### The impact of the Volta Phase Plate on the cryo-EM A2AR-G-protein complex map

 Initial micrographs for the A2AR complex were collected on a FEI Titan Krios microscope using a K2 Summit detector in the absence of a Volta-potential phase plate (VPP) (Figure 2a).
 Data processing showed the characteristic 2D class averages of a GPCR coupled to a heterotrimeric G protein (Figure 2a).
 After 3D classification and refinement, the best model (containing 72,486 particles) reached 6.7 Å resolution and showed clearly defined α-helices in both the receptor and G protein (Figure 2a).
 We then collected data using the VPP on a FEI Titan Krios microscope using either a K2 Summit detector or a Falcon III detector in electron counting mode (Figure 2b and c).
 The K2 dataset consisted of micrographs pooled from different days and collected with slight variations regarding total dose and doses rates (see Materials and methods for details), while the Falcon III dataset was collected in a single session over 48 hr.
 Both datasets were processed in an equivalent manner to the non-VPP data, with only few minor exceptions (see Materials and methods).
 Since images collected with a VPP possess higher contrast (Figure 2b and c), the auto-picking feature in RELION that uses a Gaussian blob as a reference resulted in optimal particle picking without the need for specific ‘auto-picking’ references (Fernandez-Leiro and Scheres, 2017).
 After 2D and 3D classification (see Materials and methods for details), refinement yielded models with overall resolution of 4.88 Å and 4.45 Å for the K2 Summit and Falcon III detector, respectively (Figure 2b and c).
 The Falcon III model was later improved to 4.11 Å with further processing (see below) showing details for most amino acid side chains after B factor sharpening.
 The effect of the VPP for this particular dataset was therefore essential to make ‘side-chain’ resolution accessible.
 A B-factor plot (assessing the number of particles vs resolution) was used to assess the impact of the VPP (Figure 2e).
 It is observed that, in the presence of the VPP, the A2AR map not only has a better resolution for the same number of particles, but the B-factor improves significantly from 426 to 170 (when comparing K2 Summit with and without VPP).
 This becomes essential when trying to reach high-resolution information in a reasonable time scale (especially important for high-throughput structure determination in drug discovery).
 As an example, to obtain the same resolution of 4.88 Å using the K2 Summit detector without the VPP, one would have needed about 5 million particles, that would require ~65 days of data collection at a Titan Krios electron microscope (in comparison to 145,169 particles collected in 48 hr with a VPP).

 ![Figure 2.](https://cdn.elifesciences.org/articles/35946/elife-35946-fig2-v2.jpg)

-**Figure 2.:** 2AR complex in the presence and absence of a VPP.(a-c) Each panel contains three sections, with the left-hand section showing a representative micrograph obtained on a Titan Krios, the central section depicting 2D class averages and the right-hand section the refined 3D reconstruction obtained from the data collected. (a) Data collected without using a VPP on a K2 Summit detector. (b) Data collected using a VPP on a K2 Summit detector. (c) Data collected using a VPP on a Falcon III detector in electron counting (EC) mode. (d) Gold-standard FSC curves for the three 3D reconstructions with resolutions estimated at 0.143. (e) Difference in B-factors between the three datasets.
+**Figure 2.:** (a-c) Each panel contains three sections, with the left-hand section showing a representative micrograph obtained on a Titan Krios, the central section depicting 2D class averages and the right-hand section the refined 3D reconstruction obtained from the data collected. (a) Data collected without using a VPP on a K2 Summit detector. (b) Data collected using a VPP on a K2 Summit detector. (c) Data collected using a VPP on a Falcon III detector in electron counting (EC) mode. (d) Gold-standard FSC curves for the three 3D reconstructions with resolutions estimated at 0.143. (e) Difference in B-factors between the three datasets.

 All cryo-EM grids were plunge-frozen from a single batch of A2AR–G protein complex and most of the duplicate grids were made in a single freezing session.
 Data collection was performed at higher magnification for the non-VPP data (magnification 200,000x and 0.66 Å/pixel) than for the VPP dataset (1.14 Å/pixel and 1.07 Å/pixel for the K2 Summit and Falcon III detectors, respectively), positioning the high-resolution information of the non-VPP data at a better location in the detector DQE range (Nyquist being 1.32 Å vs 2.14 Å/2.28 Å for the non-VPP vs the VPP K2/Falcon III, respectively).
 The VPP resolution enhancement therefore could potentially be higher if equivalent magnifications were used.
 Data processing was carried out as equivalent as possible for all datasets in order to make them comparable.
 We therefore believe that the comparison between the VPP and non-VPP datasets is as fair as possible, although if anything we are favouring the non-VPP data.

 Comparisons of data with and without VPP had only been previously been published for samples that readily reached high resolution without VPP.
 Although in our experience, the improvement is sample dependent, these data show the potential to which the VPP can be useful in certain cases and more comparisons will be needed in order to understand the variability in enhancement between samples.
 Although we see a significant difference between the K2 and Falcon III performance, data for the K2 with VPP was a result of merging data with different dose rates and total doses.
 We therefore do not have an absolutely identical comparison of the two detectors.

-## Structure determination of the A2AR–GS complex
+### Structure determination of the A2AR–GS complex

 The highest resolution data set corresponded to micrographs collected on a Falcon III detector in electron counting mode using a VPP, therefore this map was used for further processing, model building and subsequent analysis.
 Data collection parameters and processing are described in the Materials and methods section.
 In summary, 837 movies were collected and corrected for stage drift, beam induced movement and dose weighting with MotionCor2 (Zheng et al., 2017).
 CTF fitting, defocus and phase estimation were performed with Gctf-v0.1.06 (Zhang, 2016).
 Particle picking was performed using a Gaussian blob, as implemented by RELION (Scheres, 2012).
 3D classification was performed with an ab initio model and refinement of the best classes with clear GPCR-like features (128,002 particles) attained an overall resolution of 4.45 Å (using gold standard FSC of 0.143) (Rosenthal and Henderson, 2003).
 Attempts to improve the model included further 3D classification, which revealed that around 50% of the particles contained a heterogeneous γ subunit.
 However, the resolution and quality of the overall model suffered when removing these particles, so we therefore compromised on having poor quality density for the γ subunit, but having higher resolution for the rest of the complex.